sagemath/trac_to_gh/Issue 877.md

         "bug"
     ],
     "milestone": "https://github.com/sagemath/sagetest/milestones/sage-4.1.1",
-    "title": "\"sage -coverage\" should not care about functions which are local to other functions/methods", "type": "issue",
+    "title": "[with patch, positive review] \"sage -coverage\" should not care about functions which are local to other functions/methods", "type": "issue",
     "url": "https://github.com/sagemath/sagetest/issues/877",
     "user": "https://trac.sagemath.org/admin/accounts/users/cwitty"
 }
 ```
-Assignee: tba
+Assignee: @jhpalmieri

 Currently, if you have something like: